turnkey-commerce/culbertsonexchange-blog/content/posts/2012-01-19-using-simplebrowser-with-specflow-for-bdd-with-asp-net-mvc.md

 ### WatiN

-Steve Sanderson wrote a nice article about applying [SpecFlow with ASP.Net MVC][2].&nbsp; In this case he used the [WatiN][3] tool to drive the tests through a browser.
+Steve Sanderson wrote a nice article about applying [SpecFlow with ASP.Net MVC][2] In this case he used the [WatiN][3] tool to drive the tests through a browser.
 I implemented a similar testing setup on a project using SpecFlow and WatiN but found that driving an actual browser made the tests too slow.

 ### HtmlUnit

-A later article from Sanderson describes a way to use [HtmlUnit for a “headless browser automation”][4] approach to testing.&nbsp; This approach is faster but requires using the IKVM method of linking Java within .NET.
-To ease this aspect of it there is a Nuget package called [NHtmlUnit][5].&nbsp; I did a small spike with NHtmlUnit but found it slower than I expected but faster than the WatiN approach.
+A later article from Sanderson describes a way to use [HtmlUnit for a “headless browser automation”][4] approach to testing This approach is faster but requires using the IKVM method of linking Java within .NET.
+To ease this aspect of it there is a Nuget package called [NHtmlUnit][5] I did a small spike with NHtmlUnit but found it slower than I expected but faster than the WatiN approach.

 ### SimpleBrowser